 PHOENIX 1 and 2

-PHOENIX 1 enrolled 766 subjects and PHOENIX 2 enrolled 1230 subjects.
+PHOENIX 1 enrolled 766 subjects and PHOENIX 2 enrolled 1230 subjects with chronic plaque psoriasis.
 The studies had the same design through Week 28.
 In both studies, subjects were randomised in equal proportion to placebo, 45 mg, or 90 mg of ustekinumab.
 Subjects randomised to ustekinumab received 45 mg or 90 mg doses, regardless of weight, at Weeks 0, 4, and 16.
 Subjects randomised to receive placebo at Weeks 0 and 4, crossed over to receive ustekinumab (either 45 mg or 90 mg) at Weeks 12 and 16.
 The endpoints were the proportion of subjects who achieved at least a 75% reduction in Psoriasis Area Severity Index score (PASI 75) from baseline to Week 12 and treatment success (cleared or minimal) on the Physician's Global Assessment (PGA).
-The PGA is a 6-category scale ranging from 0 (cleared) to 5 (severe) that indicates the physician's overall assessment of psoriasis focusing on plaque thickness/induration, erythema (redness), and scaling.
+The PGA is a 6-category scale ranging from 0 (cleared) to 5 (severe) that indicates the physician's overall assessment of psoriasis focusing on plaque thickness/induration, erythema (redness) and scaling.

 Median baseline PASI scores in PHOENIX 1 and 2 ranged from approximately 17 to 18.
 Baseline PGA scores were marked or severe in 44% of subjects in PHOENIX 1 and 40% of subjects in PHOENIX 2.
 Approximately two-thirds of all subjects in PHOENIX 1 and 2 had received prior phototherapy and 69% had received either prior conventional systemic or biologic therapy for the treatment of psoriasis.
-A total of 28% of study subjects had a history of psoriatic arthritis.
+A total of 28% of the study subjects had a history of psoriatic arthritis.

 Results of PHOENIX 1 and 2 are summarised in the tables below.